 Report effort estimates

 Now your team-level feature estimates can be used in reporting.
 A pivot table is ideal to show total effort estimates for all features in a release broken down by team.

 In this example, column totals show the combined team effort required for each feature.
 Row totals show the combined effort to deliver all the features in the release by each team.

 To create this report, start by selecting Reports > Pivot from the navigation menu.
-Click on the blue New report button and select Create a custom pivot table.
-Select a primary table of "feature" and choose feature name from the central feature column.
+Click on the Add report button and select Create a custom pivot table.
+Select a primary table of features and choose Feature name from the central feature column.
 Click the add column button to confirm.

-Press the green Add column button and select the fields from your Resource estimate metrics scorecard from the center column and then press "add column" button.
+Press the Add data button and select the fields from your resource estimate metrics scorecard from the center column and then press Add Column button.

-Select Customize View on the right hand side (gear icon) and select the checkbox to Show cell headers.
+Select Customize view on the upper left of the report and select the checkbox to Show cell headers.
 This exposes the individual metrics from your resource scorecard as individual header columns in your pivot report.

 The same principles above can be used to show aggregate team estimates across multiple releases.
 The column totals show the effort required for each release for all teams while the row totals show the effort required by each team for all of the selected releases.
 You can add color to your pivot table for greater clarity and reporting impact.

 These powerful reports can be invaluable in estimating and reporting the effort required from all teams to deliver your roadmap.
 Your collaborative team can be better informed of potential bottlenecks before they impact roadmap delivery.